schluppeck/dafni/Introduction.md

 3. Appreciate usefulness of scripting, `unix`, version control for reproducibility / transparency of work

-4. Discover `matlab` for data visualisation
+4. Discover `matlab`, toolboxes for data visualisation

 ---